JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 # Getting Started

-Here we document how to achieve the basic things that any GP package aught to be able to do.
-We lean heavily on the rest of the Julia ecosystem for each of these examples -- this page really exemplifies the way in which different packages play together nicely in the Julia!
+Here we document how to do some basic stuff, including learning and inference in kernel parameters, with Stheno.jl.
+To do this, we that makes use of a variety of packages from the Julia ecosystem.
+In particular, we'll make use of
+- [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl) to perform Bayesian inference in our model parameters.
+- [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) for point-estimates of our model parameters.
+- [ParameterHandling.jl](https://github.com/invenia/ParameterHandling.jl) to make it easy to work with our model's parameters, and to ensure that it plays nicely with Optim and AdvancedHMC.

 This guide assumes that you know roughly what's going on conceptually with GPs.
 If you're new to Gaussian processes, I cannot recommend [this video lecture](http://videolectures.net/gpip06_mackay_gpb/) highly enough.